utdata/icj-class/static-apps/static-02-templates.md

 <title>Pirate Cove | {% block page_title %}Default title{% endblock %}</title>
 ```

-Save and then look at your index in your browser, and the browser title will start with "Pirate Cove | " now.
+Save and then look at your index in your browser, and the browser title will start with "Pirate Cove | Default title" now.

 The next block in the `base.njk` file is the `{% block description %}` tag, which is fine.
-We'll leave that as-is.
+We'll utilize that block later on individual pages.

 ## Update _partial/nav.njk